 No matter how you calculate it, board meetings are expensive.
 You spend hours recruiting members, keeping people up-to-date, preparing for, attending, and doing follow-up tasks.
 And it’s not just you.
 Between preparation, driving, attending, and returning to homes or offices, your board member devotes at least half a day to each meeting.

-How can you make your meetings worthy of all of these investments?
+How can you make your meetings engaging and worthy of all of this investment?
 Think of them as mini-special events.
 Adopt the following guidelines:

 Plan meetings for ninety-minutes or less.
 This keeps energy high and inspires focus.

 At most, request three quality decisions per meeting.
 Which three decisions are the most important this month?
 For help organizing priorities, adopt this exercise.